goschtl/zope/zwiki/branches/baijum-experimental-zwiki/README.txt

   - Somewhat sophisticated rendering mechanism.
 New source types and their render methods can now be configured (added) via ZCML.

-  - A fully independent skin called 'wiki'; Note that this skill will be only useful in the context of a Wiki Page.
+  - A fully independent skin called 'wiki'; Note that this skin will be only useful in the context of a Wiki Page.